collardeau/react-with-state-props/README.md

 ## render `func.isRequired`

-Your render function which will receive `react-senna` props!
+Your render function which will receive `react-senna` props to manipulate state!

 ## seeds `array.isRequired`